Henry Winkler

+Early life

+1939–1945: Family history

-Winkler's parents, Ilse Anna Marie (née Hadra) and businessman Harry Irving Winkler were German Jews living in Berlin during the rise of Nazi Germany.
+Winkler's parents, Ilse Anna Marie (née Hadra) and businessman Harry Irving Winkler, were German Jews living in Berlin during the rise of Nazi Germany.
 By 1939, rising hostilities against Jews led his father to conclude that it was time to leave Germany.
 He arranged to take his wife on a six-week business trip to the United States.
-Although Winkler's Uncle Helmut was supposed to join them, at the last minute he decided to leave later, and was eventually taken away by the Nazis.
-Winkler later said, "At the time, my father, Harry, told my mother, Ilse, that they were traveling to the U.S. on a brief business trip.
-He knew they were never going back.
-Had he told my mother that they were leaving Germany for good, she might have insisted on remaining behind with her family.
-Many in their families who stayed perished during the Holocaust."
 Soon after arriving, his parents settled in New York City, where his father established a new version of his German company, which bought and sold wood.

+Winkler's uncle, Helmut Winkler, fled to the Netherlands in January 1940 and went into hiding in Amsterdam.
+He and his mother Pauline Olga Winkler, who had emigrated to the Netherlands in January 1939, were deported to Auschwitz in September 1942 and murdered.
+The building where Helmut had lived in Berlin was destroyed in an air raid in November 1943.
+A commemorative Stolperstein is embedded in the sidewalk in front of the post-war building erected on the site.

-Early life and education (1945–1970)
+1945–1963: Early life and education

 Henry Franklin Winkler was born on October 30, 1945, on the West Side of New York City's Manhattan borough.
 The "H" in his first name is a reference to his Uncle Helmut, while his middle name refers to President Franklin D. Roosevelt.
-He has an older sister named Beatrice, and is a cousin of actor Richard Belzer.
+He has an older sister named Beatrice.

 Although his family did not keep kosher, Winkler was raised in the traditions of Conservative Judaism.
-During his childhood, Winkler and his family spent their summers at Lake Mahopac, New York, and as a teenager, he was a water skiing instructor at Blue Mountain camps.
+During his childhood, Winkler and his family spent their summers at Lake Mahopac, New York, and as a teenager he was a water skiing instructor at Blue Mountain camps.

-While growing up, Winkler had a difficult relationship with his father who "wanted me to go into the family business, buying and selling wood.
-But the only wood I was interested in was Hollywood.”
+While growing up, Winkler had a difficult relationship with his father, who wanted him to continue the family business.
 When his father grew frustrated with Winkler's focus on acting, he would ask his son why he had brought the business over from Germany to the United States.
-Winkler would respond: "Besides being chased by the Nazis, Dad, was there a bigger reason than that?”
+Winkler would respond: "Besides being chased by the Nazis, Dad, was there a bigger reason than that?"